among/fusus/fusus/docs/about/tech.md

 **Discussion**

-Yet we needed considerable preprocessing to aid and feed the OCR engine.
+Yet we needed considerable pre-processing to aid and feed the OCR engine.

 The tool of the trade for that is OpenCV.
 The added beauty of this is that OpenCV represents images as NumPy arrays and allows us